Behavioral Health

 Counseling

 Also known as “talk therapy.”
 You can talk about your feelings, moods, or thoughts with a licensed counselor or therapist.
-You may learn new skills to change your actions, better relationships, and help your symptoms.
+You may learn new skills to change your actions, better your relationships, and help your symptoms.
 Sessions can be one-on-one, with loved ones, or in a group.

 Inpatient Services